Platform & Tools

 The flip side.
 Thinkific is the wrong choice when:

-• You need a branded mobile app and you're not at enterprise scale.Thinkific gates branded mobile apps to Plus enterprise tier.
-If you need this capability and aren't a multi-thousand-student enterprise customer, Teachable (includes apps on every plan) or Kajabi Pro ($399/mo annual) are the realistic options.
+• You need a branded mobile app and you're not at enterprise scale.Thinkific bundles a branded app only on select Plus plans, or sells it as a $199/month add-on.
+If you need this capability and aren't an enterprise customer, Teachable (includes apps on every plan) or Kajabi Pro ($399/mo annual) are the realistic options.

 • You need integrated email marketing and sales funnels.
 Thinkific has basic email automation, not full marketing automation.
 If your business runs on launch sequences and behavioral funnels, Kajabi or a focused email tool like Kit plus a course platform serves better.